codefresh-io/cap-docs.codefresh.io/_docs/reporting/dora-metrics.md

 ## Filters

-At the top of the window you have options for filtering all metrics with multi-select controls.
-These include:
+Use filters to define the exact subset of applications you are interested in:

-* Runtimes: limit metrics to Applications only from selected runtimes
+* Runtimes: Limit metrics to Applications only from selected runtimes
-* Clusters: limit metrics to Applications deployed to selected cluster
+* Clusters: Limit metrics to Applications deployed to selected cluster
-* Applications: show selected applications
+* Applications: Show selected applications
-* Labels: show only Applications that have the matching labels (key/value)
+* Labels: Show only Applications that have the matching labels (key/value)
-* Time: limit metrics to a specific time period
+* Time: Limit metrics to a specific time period

 All filtering components support auto-complete and are multi-select.
-This means that you can define exactly the subset of applications that you are interested in.

-## Quick overview
+## Quick metrics

 The middle part of the screen shows a quick glance over key metrics for the selected subset of applications.